yalan2ny/verifier/readme.md

 ## Deployment

-This app is deployed via github actions on github pages for this repository.
+escThis app is deployed via github actions on github pages for this repository.

 ### Environment variables